 Yes.
 This is to ensure that any issues with compliance are identified early in the students candidature as those who are non-compliant will not be able to attend their placement which may impact on their course completion.
 The TB assessment tool should also be submitted in the first year of study.

 No. The inclusion of a batch number is desirable where available but is not a requirement for the evidence to be accepted.

 If the legal requirement, such as a Public Health Order relating to residential aged care facility workers, requires workers to be vaccinated against influenza, there are no allowances for workers who refuse vaccination, if the vaccine is available to them.
 You must comply with the legal requirements while it is in place.
-These requirements have been included in the updated Occupational Assessment, Screening and Vaccination Against Specified Infectious Diseases policy directive to ensure consistency.

 In an emergency situation, such as an ambulance call out, or where officers from Fire and Rescue NSW, or NSW Police Force are attending a RACF in an emergency, or where tradespeople are required to attend to urgent repairs, it is considered reasonable for the officers or tradesperson to attend even if they have not been screened or cannot show they have a flu vaccination.
 If possible, the officers/tradespeople should limit contact with residents and staff.
 If such personnel are attending the RACF in a non-emergency or non-urgent situations (such as planned attendances), they must have been vaccinated against influenza, if the vaccine is available to them.

 The vaccination declaration must be signed by an appropriately trained assessor.
 This may be a doctor, paramedic, registered nurse (RN) or enrolled nurse who has training on this policy directive in the interpretation of immunological test results, vaccination schedules, TB assessment and/or TB screening.